-The full NBA All-Star Game rosters were announced last Thursday and just like every year there was plenty of debate on who was most deserving to be on the teams and who was snubbed.
-We at NCB even argued the merits of each player in a “friendly” debate on our NCB Live show.
-Whatever.
+The NBA All-Star Game rosters were announced last Thursday and just like every year there was plenty of debate about who was snubbed.
+We at NCB even argued the merits of each player in a “friendly” discussion on our NCB Live show.

-What would be an even more intense and entertaining debate would be arguing if Queen Latifah deserved a spot over Flea in the All-Time Rock N’ Jock Basketball Team starting line-up.
-Bellamy or Cortese as coach?
-Reggie Miller or Gary Payton?
-You statheads can keep your PER and +/- numbers and I’ll take on these questions with the fierceness of a Shawn Kemp-over-a-young-Leonardo-DiCaprio monster jam.
+You know what would be a more entertaining debate?
+Arguing if Queen Latifah deserved a spot over Flea in an All-Time Rock N’ Jock Basketball starting line-up.
+What about choosing between Bill Bellamy and Dan Cortese as coach?
+Reggie Miller or Gary Payton as your lead NBA guard?
+You stat heads can keep your PER and +/- numbers – I’ll take on these questions with the fierceness of a Shawn Kemp-over-a-young-Leonardo-DiCaprio monster jam.

-Picking an All-Star team from a group of celebrity/athlete filled rosters sounds fun, but I found out almost immediately that there isn’t some database out there with box scores from each game.
+Assembling an all-star team from a group of celebrities and athletes sounds fun, but I found out almost immediately that there isn’t some database out there with box scores from each game.
 Heck, there isn’t even video available from all the games and there isn’t a comprehensive site that includes all the rosters.

 IMDB had a page for each event, the games were held from 1991-1997, but the information included on each page was minimal.
-YouTube only had the 1994 game and 1997 game available for viewing.
+YouTube only had the 1994 and 1997 games available for viewing.
 Wikipedia and even MTV.com were no help.
-Luckily, I was a RNJ B-Ball junkie back in the day and even reading a few lines from whatever articles were out there conjured up memories from the actual games.
+Lucky for you, I was an RNJ B-Ball junkie back in the day.

-In the NBA you get 12 roster spots, which you can give to four guards, six frontcourt players and two wild cards.
+In the NBA’s all-star game format you get 12 roster spots, which consist of four guards, six frontcourt players and two wild cards.
 Doing it this way for the RNJ All-Time line-up didn’t appeal to me since I wasn’t selecting from a huge player pool.
 In the NBA, you’re choosing from almost 400 players in any given year while for this exercise I’m selecting from a player pool of about 100-150 TOTAL.

-Only a few players were actually memorable and limiting the all-time team to a starting five and sixth man would keep the roster from being watered down.
+Only a few players were memorable and limiting the all-time team to a starting five and sixth man would keep the roster from being watered down.
 I’m looking at you Marcus Schenkenberg.
-Since the game was all about entertainment I will also select my all-time announcer, music performance and coach.
-How is a coach entertaining you ask?
-You must not have watched any of the RNJ games.
-And do you think they’re actually coaching out there?
+Since the game was all about entertainment, I threw in my selections for my all-time announcer, music performance and coach.
+If you have to ask how a coach can be entertaining, you obviously didn’t watch any RNJ games.

 Here’s the criteria to be a member of the all-time team:

-Now that we’re squared away on the process, let’s actually get down to the selections.
+Now that we’re squared away on the process, let’s actually get down to business.

 Bill Bellamy (Captain) –